Why Skiers Often Get Sunburnt & How to Prevent It

-Around ski towns it’s known as goggle-tan, but back home, they might call you a racoon, the white mask around your eyes in stark contrast to the redness of the rest of your face.
+Around ski, towns are known as goggle-tan, but back home, they might call you a raccoon, the white mask around your eyes in stark contrast to the redness of the rest of your face.
 It’s the dead of winter, so what happened?

 Why is the sun more intense when skiing?